tfasz/fuzznotes.github.io/content/posts/iot-floor-heat-script.md

 (`CONFIG.maxOnSeconds`) unless the script continues to run and extends the auto-off value of the relay.
 If we haven't received an update from Home Assistant in 60 minutes we assume something is wrong and turn off the relay.
-If anything goes wrong - even an error in the script itself - we should just turn off the floor heat and wait for someone to notice and resolve the issue.
-This is certainly better than the relay staying on perpetually.
+If anything goes wrong - even an error in the script itself - we should just turn off the floor heat and wait for someone to resolve the issue.
+This is certainly better than the relay staying `ON` perpetually.

 Note that the constants for `A`, `B`, and `C` in the `calcTemp` function are for the NTC sensor in my floor heat.
 Other sensors might differ but they can be calculated using the